adlnet/xAPI-Spec/xAPI.md

 ###### LRS Requirements

-* An LRS MUST NOT take action in the event it perceives an activity id is being by multiple authors and/or organizations.
+* An LRS MUST NOT take action in the event it perceives an activity id is being used by multiple authors and/or organizations.
 * An LRS MUST NOT treat references to the same id as references to different Activities.
 * Upon receiving a Statement with an Activity Definition that differs from the one stored, an LRS